ESDi School of Design

-ESDi School of Design (Escola Superior de Disseny ESDi) is one of the schools of Ramon Llull University.
+ESDI School of Design (Escola Superior de Disseny ESDI) is one of the schools of Ramon Llull University.
 It's located in Sabadell (Barcelona).
 It offers the Official Undergraduate Degree in Design in the following specialisations: Graphic Design, Fashion Design, Product Design, Interior Design and Audiovisual Design.
 They also teach Management Design which is part of an own specialisation called Integrated Multidisciplinary Design.
-The Textile Design Foundation (FUNDIT), whose CEO is Antoni Garrell i Guiu, is the founding institution of ESDI.
+The Textile Design Foundation (FUNDIT), whose CEO is Georgina Bombardó Codinach, is the founding institution of ESDI.

-ESDi has over twenty years of history.
+ESDI has over thirty years of history.
 It was the first school that introduced Spanish university studies in design, as a title owned by URL, and was one of the first colleges to provide the Spanish Official Undergraduate University Degree in Design in 2008.
-Its mission is to research, which can be proved as ESDi was the organizer of the First International Congress of Design and Innovation in Catalonia in 2010.
+Its mission is to research, which can be proved as ESDI was the organizer of the First International Congress of Design and Innovation in Catalonia in 2010.

 Birth

-The School of Design ESDi has its origins in The Textile Design Foundation (FUNDIT) that was born in 1989 on the initiative of a group of companies associated with the Union of Manufacturers from Sabadell (called in Spain Gremi de Fabricants de Sabadell).
+The School of Design ESDI has its origins in The Textile Design Foundation (FUNDIT) that was born in 1989 on the initiative of a group of companies associated with the Union of Manufacturers from Sabadell (called in Spain Gremi de Fabricants de Sabadell).
 They pointed out design as a key element in improving competitiveness and growth of the industry.